nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 const isEven = num => num % 2 === 0;
 ```

 Our algorithm checks whether or not a number is even or odd and will return true or false accordingly.
-It only needs to perform one operation.
+No matter the size of the value passed to `isEven`, it only needs to perform one operation.
 Again, O(1).

 One more example: Say you are checking your application state to determine whether or not you need to style an alert element with a specific color.
 You could do so with a series of conditional statements: